tristanbatchler/japan-blog/_posts/2023-02-02-hiroshima.md

 {% include image-gallery.html folder="/assets/uploads/images/hiroshima/7-part-3" %}
 {% include image-gallery.html folder="/assets/uploads/images/hiroshima/7-part-4" %}

-On the walk up we met a lovely group of Aussies.
+On the walk there, we met a lovely group of Aussies.
 We bonded over our mutual exhaustion and the relief of hearing an Aussie accent in Japan.
-They were taking selfies on just their phones so Soph offered to take some pictures of them on her nice camera and sent it to them on the spot.
+They overtook us, but we saw them again at the summit.
+They were taking selfies on just their phones, so Soph offered to take some pictures of them on her nice camera and airdropped them on the spot.
+Sony cameras can send photos to phones on the same Wi-Fi, so Soph used that to send the pics to her phone, which she then airdropped to the Aussies.
+It was a pretty seamless process despite our VPN getting in the way (a running theme on this trip).
 Thanks, modern technology!

 This journey is teaching us so much about ourselves and the world around us.
 We're learning to navigate unfamiliar situations, to push ourselves beyond our comfort zones, and to appreciate the beauty of new experiences.
 We couldn't help but feel a bit proud of ourselves for embarking on this adventure, and we were grateful that we had each other to share it with.

-{% include image-gallery.html folder="/assets/uploads/images/hiroshima/8" caption="That's going straight to the pool room!" %}
+{% include image-gallery.html folder="/assets/uploads/images/hiroshima/8" caption="That's going straight to the poolroom!" %}

 We decided to head back down the mountain, passing the same group of Aussies we'd met earlier.
 They jokingly suggested we should follow them around for the rest of their trip, taking photos for them.
 The descent was tough because our legs were so weak from the hike up, but we were grateful to Isaac Newton and the laws of physics that we didn't have to go against gravity on the way down too.